bryanbraun/tiffany.blog/uses.md

 ![](https://res.cloudinary.com/thatmacnerd/image/upload/v1553495064/rgb_magenta_setup.jpg)

-[^1]: Ordered the iPhone 8 Plus.
-Put away some money and with T-Mobile JUMP!
-I was able to get it for less than it would be outright.
-Got it in Space Gray, 256gb.
+[^1]: Got the gold and this will be my last iPhone for a while.
+No need to upgrade yearly as these phones are more than capable of lasting a couple years.
 [^2]: Done and done
 [^3]: I did have Ulysses installed.
 They even featured me on [their blog](https://ulyssesapp.com/blog/2018/04/tiffany-r-white/).
 I mainly used it to post to WordPress and since I am on Jekyll for everything now I don't need the subscription.
 I feel really bad.
 But now I use VSCode for this and a couple scripts to post here and my other blogs.
 [^4]: Even brainfuck!